 Engagement & Collaboration

 Separately, the fields of AI and ML and health—with different methods of communication (e.g., terminologies) and stakeholders—have their own approaches to engagement and collaboration.
 Through the development of new (or the modification of existing) AI solutions for health, these two fields converge.
-Consequently, engagement and collaboration among AI and ML developers and manufacturers, healthcare practitioners and policymakers, regulatory bodies, and other stakeholders become necessary and, oftentimes, beneficial for the quality of the final product.
+Consequently, engagement and collaboration, where applicable and appropriate, among AI and ML developers and manufacturers, healthcare practitioners and policymakers, regulatory bodies, and other stakeholders become necessary and, oftentimes, beneficial for the quality of the final product.

 This section focuses on the engagement and collaboration approach of regulatory bodies with stakeholders in the area of AI and ML and health.
 First, we select a series of regulatory bodies, including the FDA, South African Health Products Regulatory Authority (SAHPRA), UK Medicines and Healthcare Products Regulatory Agency (MHRA), European Commission (EC), and Singapore Health Sciences Authority (HSA) and outline their approaches in table form.
 We clarify with whom, why, and how they foster engagement and collaboration.
 Then, we review the content of the tables (also referencing the supplementary literature provided at the end of the section), highlighting the most common traits (or noteworthy divergences) in the approaches.

-We then reflect on two real-life examples of engagement between regulators and AI developers resulting in positive clinical outcomes (CURATE.AI and IDentif.AI).
+We then reflect on two real-life examples of engagement and communication between regulators and AI developers resulting in positive clinical outcomes (CURATE.AI and IDentif.AI).
 In the last subsections, we offer thoughts on practical implications for resource-limited settings, we discuss the legal considerations that should be made by regulatory bodies in the context of engagement and collaboration, and we recommend ways that regulatory bodies in countries without past experience in engagement and collaboration can initiate this process.
-This is supplemented by several narratives: how to apply engagement tools (based on experience) and how to position the regulator as a partner in the development process.
+This is supplemented by several narratives: how to apply engagement tools (based on experience) and how to position the regulator as a partner in the context of accessible dialogue, guidance and recommendations during the development process.

 Approaches of regulatory bodies: a series of examples